jade243/BlockchainSimulator/README.md

 * On windows, have a look to Microsoft MPI
 * Mac OS: Open-mpi or Mpich

-Then, there is a Makefile so you just have to execute the following commands :
+Then, you need to compile the code and run the code with the following commands :

 ```
 make
-mpirun -np 10 ./blockchain 100 10
+mpirun -np 10 ./blockchainParallel 100 10
 ```

-(MPI run command : `mpirun -np <nbProcs> ./blockchain <nbTransactions> <nbBlocks>`)
+(MPI run command : `mpirun -np <nbProcs> ./blockchainParallel <nbTransactions> <nbBlocks>`)